 You can make your choice considering the reactivity of the coatings with various foods, resistance to high temperatures, and to scratching.

-Usually, not only the selection of the right cookware is essential.
-How you care for it also matters, because chipping or scratching the enamel makes the pot or pan dangerous to your health.
-Therefore, all cookware requires careful use.
+Usually, not only the selection of the right serveware is essential.
+How you care for it also matters, because scratching the enamel makes the pot or pan dangerous to your health.
+Therefore, all serveware including enamel bowls requires careful use.

 In this article, we provide you with crucial information about cooking healthily with suitable equipment.
 If you need more information on this topic, consider reading Stone Frying Pans cookware reviews that will help you navigate the depths of kitchen equipment.